 Devon’s cathedral city is witnessing more digital tech firms moving in and more startups launching.

-Exeter continues to stand out in national surveys for tech growth.
+The city continues to stand out in national surveys for tech growth.
 Having one of the world’s largest supercomputers, run by the Met Office, is helping to attract data-hungry tech firms.
-OneServe have opened their head office at the Sky Park whilst Crowdcube have recently moved from their University of Exeter Innovation Centre site to a new headquarters in the heart of Exeter’s professional services district.
+OneServe have opened their head office at the Sky Park whilst Crowdcube have recently moved from their University's Innovation Centre site to a new headquarters in the heart of Exeter’s professional services district.

-Another supportive hub exists at the Exeter Science Park.
+Another supportive hub exists at the city's Science Park.
 Incubators include Being There, a robotics collaboration between five universities.
-Exeter City Futures is also active in the city.